In Practice Open Call

 OPEN CALL FOR ARTIST PROPOSALS

 The In Practice program offers artists curatorial and financial support to create new work for exhibition at SculptureCenter.
-We invite artists to submit proposals for new projects to be presented in early 2015.
-Artists selected for the In Practice exhibition will receive a $250 honoraria and a maximum of $1500 in production support.
+We invite artists to submit proposals for new projects to be presented in early 2017.
+Artists selected for the In Practice exhibition will receive a $250 honorarium and up to $2,000 in production support.
 The level of production support will depend on the scope of accepted works and available funding.

-SculptureCenter is a not-for-profit arts institution that takes the history and legacy of sculpture as a framework from which to consider the diverse activity taking place in the field of contemporary art, SculptureCenter's program encourages artists and audiences to explore the possibilities of sculpture and the multifarious ways in which sculpture is developing and connecting to other forms of expression.
-Past In Practice participants include: Michele Abeles, Fia Backström, A. K. Burns, Michael DeLucia, Aleksandra Domanovic, Amy Granat, Joanna Malinowska, Justin Matherly, Virginia Overton, Marlo Pascual, Xaviera Simmons, Valerie Snobeck, Agathe Snow, Josh Smith, and Erik Wysocan.
+SculptureCenter is a not-for-profit arts institution that takes the history and legacy of sculpture as a framework from which to consider the diverse activity taking place in the field of contemporary art.
+SculptureCenter's program encourages artists and audiences to explore the possibilities of sculpture and the multifarious ways in which sculpture is developing and connecting to other forms of expression.
+Past In Practice participants include: Michele Abeles, Fia Backström, A. K. Burns, Michael DeLucia, Aleksandra Domanovic, Essex Olivares, Brendan Fernandes, Ryan Johnson, Joanna Malinowska, Justin Matherly, Virginia Overton, Marlo Pascual, Rachel Rose, Xaviera Simmons, Valerie Snobeck, Agathe Snow, Josh Smith, and Erik Wysocan.

 SculptureCenter seeks proposals that offer new ways of considering sculpture or furthering the understanding of the discipline and how it can intersect with other mediums.
 Artist proposals will be reviewed relative to the following criteria: